 Children Under 18

 The Websites where this Statement is located are meant for adults.
-We do not knowingly collect personally identifiable data from persons under the age of 18, and strive to comply with the provisions of COPPA (The Children’s Online Privacy Protection Act).
+We do not knowingly collect personally identifiable data from persons under the age of 18, and strive to comply with the provisions of COPPA (The Children’s Online Privacy Protection Act), and any other applicable privacy laws.
 If you are a parent or legal guardian and think your child under 13 has provided us with information, please contact us at [email protected].
 You can also write to us at the address listed at the end of this Statement.
 Please mark your inquiries “COPPA Information Request.”
 Parents, you can learn more about how to protect children’s privacy on-line here.

 Choices Regarding Your Information